Elk Bugling Season in Rocky Mountain National Park

 Elk Bugling is one of the top fall experiences in Grand County’s corner of Rocky Mountain National Park.
 From mid-September through mid-October (and sometimes into November), it is the region’s famous elk-breeding season.
 During this time, visitors can see hundreds of elk gather amidst the vast vistas in the park for unforgettable sights and sounds.
 Below, discover more about elk bugling and how you can find the best spots to see it for yourself when you visit Colorado.

 Note: Please remember to stay quiet while viewing the elk during bugling season so you don’t disturb or threaten them.
-Keep the car’s engine and lights off and be sure to keep your distance — if they notice you or move away, you’re too close!
+Keep the car’s engine and lights off and be sure to keep your distance — if they notice you or move away, you’re too close.
 Stay on the roadways, follow all posted signage and stay safe.
-Learn more about roaming responsibly in Grand County.
+Learn how to Stand Grand and Leave No Trace in Grand County.

 What is Elk Bugling?